daiearth22/test/finance/accounts-payable-employee-expenses-and-other-liabilities/index.html.md

     * Invoices are to be approved based on signed agreements, contract terms, and or purchase orders.
     * After review, manager to reply to email with ‚ÄúApproved‚Ä. An audit trail is required and this email will serve this purpose.
 1. On approval, move the invoice from dropbox\For Approval to dropbox\Inbox
 1. Post the invoice through accounting system.
-Before paying any vendor (for Inc. only/index.html.md), be sure there is a W-9 on file for them.
+Before paying any vendor (for Inc. only), be sure there is a W-9 on file for them.
 1. On a daily basis, generate an AP aging summary from the accounting system and identify invoices to be paid.
-1. Initiate payment(s/index.html.md) through the bank (Comerica/Rabobank/index.html.md) and notify management that there is a pending payment.
+1. Initiate payment(s) through the bank (Comerica/Rabobank) and notify management that there is a pending payment.
 Include a summary of invoices being paid.
 1. Verify the payment has cleared the bank.
 1. Upon verified payment of the invoice move the .pdf copy of the invoice from dropbox\Inbox to folder inbox\‚Äùvendor name‚Ä.
 1. Post the payment through the accounting system.